franciscovillaescusa/CAMELS/docs/source/suites_sets.rst

 Knowing this structure is important to know where the data is located.
 For instance, the 25 Mpc/h IllustrisTNG simulations of the CV set are located in ``/Sims/IllustrisTNG/L25n256/CV``.

-We refer the reader to :ref:`sims_chart` for details on the number of simulations available per suite, volume, and set.
+We refer the reader to :ref:`sims_description` for details on the number of simulations available per suite, volume, and set.

 Suites